lukemcmack/2k-predictor/README.md

 ### OLS:

 **The Ordinary Least Squares model** uses all the features from the feature list.
 It is common in many sports for a player to reach a peak age where their performance is at its best.
 Therefore, we included an age squared variable to control for the non-linear effects of a player's age on their performance and resulting rating.
 All other features are assumed to have a linear effect on rating, which is a limitation of the simple OLS model.
-It is possible, for example, that the marginal effect on rating of a player going from 10 to 11 points per game is not the same as a player going from 20 to 21 points per game.
-This is where an extension to the polynomial regression could provide better results.
-Below are the OLS results:

 **Train Metrics:**
 - Training MSE: 10.728237088033223